pete-hayes/netskope-custom-app-connectors/README.md

 4. Click **New App Definition Rule > Cloud App**
 5. Click **Import From File > Add to Activity List**
 6. Select the activities.json file to import

+### What you’ll find here
+- Connectors for apps not in the standard catalog
+- Proof-of-concept integrations I built out of curiosity